 Requirements:

-There are some upfront reading materials prior to you attending the course.
+There are some upfront reading materials prior to you attending the course (you should aim to spend at least three hours on the materials provided)

 This is mandatory to give everyone a basic understanding of the materials and to ensure the syllabus can be covered.
-The pre-reading materials will be shared with you upon booking.
+The pre-reading materials will be emailed to you upon booking.

 Prior to taking the exam, you will use the RYA online exam payment system to pay for the exam and receive a personalised exam application form.
 Print this out and take it with you to the exam, together with your eligibility documents and passport sized photo.